laminas/laminas-tag/docs/book/quick-start.md

 }
 ```

-This will output the three items "Code", "Zend Framework", and "PHP", with the
+This will output the three items "Code", "Laminas", and "PHP", with the
 absolute values 10, 1 and 2:

 ```
 Code: 10
-Zend Framework: 1
+Laminas: 1
 PHP: 2
 ```